indigo-dc/oidc-agent/gitbook/provider.md

 oidc-agent is able to
 update a stored refresh token.
 However, therefore it has to receive a new refresh token from the provider.
-If a refresh token expired (e.g. because the token was used within the lifetime of that token), use ```oidc-gen -m <short_name>``` to reinitialize the account configuration.
+If a refresh token expired (e.g. because the token was used within the lifetime of that token), use ```oidc-gen --reauthenticate <short_name>``` to reauthenticate and update the refresh token.

 # Client Configuration Values
  When